Sorry, you need to enable JavaScript to visit this website.

 Hi!
 I’m so excited to return for my seventh year at Sigma and second year as a counselor!
 Next year I will begin as an undergraduate studying violin performance and math.
 My research is in geometry, but I love to discuss everything STEM, humanities, and music!
 Outside of academics, I enjoy puzzles, reading (especially philosophy), and playing guitar and theremin (somewhat poorly).
 I can’t wait to see everyone!

-Undergraduate Student at Columbia University
+Undergraduate at Columbia University

 Sophie Strey